×

 What residency documents or visas did I need if I will be in Nicaragua for a while?

 "If you plan on staying in Nicaragua for an extended period of time, the Nicaraguan government requires you to obtain a residency visa.
 This visa is issued through the Nicaraguan Immigration Department and will require several documents, such as a valid passport, proof of your address in Nicaragua, a copy of your police record, a medical certificate, and evidence of your financial solvency.
-Additionally, you may need to provide certified copies of your birth certificate and/or your marriage record if applicable," remarked one foreigner who made the move to Nicaragua.
+Additionally, you may need to provide certified copies of your birth certificate and/or your marriage record if applicable," remarked one member in Nicaragua.

 Get Quote